rafa-99/codmods/README.md

 1. Download the AIO Script from the releases.

-2. Edit the script with your favourite text editor, and update the functions `onConnectMods` and `onSpawnMods` by uncommenting and changing up the parameters to your liking (*All the parameters that can be costumized, will be documented in the function call*).
+2. Edit the script with your favorite text editor, and update the functions `onConnectMods` and `onSpawnMods` by uncommenting and changing up the parameters to your liking (*All the parameters that can be customized, will be documented in the function call*).

 ![Disabled Mod](images/disabled.png)

 ![Enabled player initial points and set to 10000](images/enabled.png)

-3. Using the GSC Compiler (from GSC Toolkit), simply drag and drop your raw GSC script ontop of Compiler.exe and it should spit out a compiled version.
+3. Using the GSC Compiler (from GSC Toolkit), simply drag and drop your raw GSC script on top of Compiler.exe and it should spit out a compiled version.

 ![Compilation Process](images/OWtguHd.gif)

-*Note: If you get an error, make sure your script isn't already precompiled (open it, and if it looks like gibberish, it is already compiled)*
+*Note: If you get an error, make sure your script isn't already precompiled (open it, and if it looks like gibberish, it was already compiled)*

 ![Error](images/JgwqeCy.png)